Dyalog/APLCourse/docs/dfns-and-assignment.md

       3{⍵}
        ∧
 ```

-## Function valence
-Most functions are either *monadic* or *dyadic*.
-Monadic functions take a single argument to their right and dyadic functions take two arguments, one to the right and one to the left.
-For example, *plus* is a dyadic function e.g. `3+4 5 6` and *iota* is a monadic function e.g. `⍳3`.

 From here, when functions are first introduced, `F⍵` ("eff omega") denotes a monadic function `f` and `⍺F⍵` ("alpha eff omega") denotes a dyadic function.